 Note: Our Camino went from mid-April to the end of May so it was still cool in the mornings and evenings, and often had a chance of showers.
 We often would start the day with several layers on top and then peel them off as the day progressed.
 If you are walking in the prime time of summer, you probably will need fewer layers and will be more focused on trying to stay cool.

-Women's Camino Clothing Packing List
+Women's Camino de Santiago Clothing Essentials and Packing List

 Clothes for Walking During the Day (aka, “Walking Uniform”)